libp2p/specs/connections/README.md

 new connection or a new stream multiplexed over an existing connection.

 Next, both peers will send the multistream protocol id to establish that they want to use multistream-select.
-Note that both sides may send the initial multistream protocol id simultaneously, without waiting to recieve data from the other side.
+Both sides may send the initial multistream protocol id simultaneously, without waiting to recieve data from the other side.
 If either side recieves anything other than the multistream protocol id as the first message, they abort the negotiation process.

 Once both peers have agreed to use multistream-select, the Initiator sends the protocol id for the protocol they would like to use.
 If the Responder supports